-Have you ever had a dream in which you’ve woken up, only to then wake up a little while later for real?
+Have you ever had a dream in which you think you’ve woken up, only to then wake up later for real?

-In this article I’ll be looking at false awakenings and ways to manage them.
-You’ll find some practical techniques for preventing them if they’re upsetting you.
+In this article, I’ll be looking at false awakenings and ways to manage them; you’ll find practical techniques for preventing them if they’re upsetting you.

-And I’ll also look at ways to become aware that you’re dreaming, using it as a stepping stone to the fascinating world of lucid dreaming.
+You’ll also discover ways to become aware that you’re dreaming.
+And potentially use your false awakening as a stepping stone to the fascinating world of lucid dreaming.

 False awakening poll

-In 2016 I polled 557 readers regarding their feeling about false awakenings.
-The majority, 324, said they found it distressing.
-Interestingly though, 91 said they enjoy it or find it interesting.
-A further 59 said that it can lead to a lucid dream.
+I asked 557 readers about their experience of false awakenings.
+59% said they found it distressing.
+However, 17% said they enjoy it or find it interesting.
+And a further 11% found it can lead to a lucid dream.

 Too real to be a dream?

 One of the fascinating features of a false awakening is just how vivid and real it can seem.
-So much so that you might not question the reality of it, even if you have some feeling that it could be a dream.
+So you might not question the reality of it, even if you have some feeling that it could be a dream.

-Quite often the experience takes the form of waking up to then do something quite normal.
-You might get dressed, go to the bathroom or sit and have breakfast for example.
+Quite often the experience takes the form of waking up and doing something familiar and normal.
+For example, you might get dressed, go to the bathroom or sit and have breakfast.

 For some people though, there might be a few more episodes yet before the eventual real waking.
-It’s uncommon, but repeated false awakenings all within one sleep are not unheard of.
+Repeated false awakenings, all within one sleep, are not unheard of.

 This extended version of multiple false awakenings is sometimes referred to as nested dreams, or dreams within dreams.

-It might sound a little like the stuff of movies such as inception, but these dreams within dreams do happen and can leave you feeling like you’re trapped inside your dreams.
+It might sound like the unlikely plot of movies like ‘Inception’.
+But these dreams within dreams do happen, and can leave you feeling like you’re trapped inside your dreams.